 AC 120 Volt

 This requires you to use a cord with a standard household plug and the other end has a connector standard to your vehicle requirements.
 This is a common household option because there is no installation required of other equipment.
 AC 120 Volt charging works anywhere there is a 120 Volt outlet available, which is pretty much anywhere.
 This type of charging can add up to 5 miles of range per hour, depending on your battery and vehicle type.

 AC 220/240 Volt

-220 Volt charging can require you install the correct outlet for this service or you can use your appliance outlet.
+220 Volt charging can require you to install the correct outlet for this service or you can use your appliance outlet.
 Many homes have 220 Volt appliance outlets, most commonly used for your dryer.
-If you get an adapter you can turn your 220 Volt dryer outlets into an electrical vehicle charging station at your own home.
+If you get an adapter you can turn your 220 Volt dryer outlets into an electric vehicle charging station at your own home.
 This is convenient for overnight charging.
-This type of charge can add up to 60 miles of range on per hour of charge time, depending on your battery and vehicle.
+This type of charge can add up to 60 miles of range per hour of charge time, depending on your battery and vehicle.

 DC Rapid Charging

 DC rapid charging is 480 Volts of AC, allowing for rapid charging.
 This type of charge can add up to 100 miles of range in as little as 20 minutes of charging.
 This type of charge is used at charging stations and is great for areas of heavy traffic.

 You can find charging stations nearby or along your scheduled route by using this link: afdc.energy.gov/locator/stations

 If you want to install any type of equipment for 220 Volt charging into your home or office, you may need to obtain a permit, be required to hire a licensed electrician, and have an inspection done, depending on your local, state, or government codes and safety regulations.